 In addition, products or treatments that irritate the skin may cause an increase in melanin production and accelerate melasma symptoms.

 People with a genetic predisposition or known family history of melasma are at an increased risk of developing melasma.
-Important prevention methods for these individuals include sun avoidance and application of extra sunblock to avoid stimulating pigment production.
+Important prevention methods for these individuals include sun avoidance and the application of extra sunblock to avoid stimulating pigment production.
 These individuals may also consider discussing their concerns with their doctor and avoiding birth control pills and hormone replacement therapy (HRT) if possible.

-Melasma is characterized by discoloration or hyperpigmentation primarily on the face.
-Three types of common facial patterns have been identified in melasma, including centrofacial (center of the face), malar (cheekbones), and mandibular (jawbone).
+Three types of common facial patterns have been identified in melasma, including the following:

 The malar pattern includes the upper cheeks.
-The mandibular pattern is specific to the jaw.
+The jawbone pattern is specific to the jaw.

 The upper sides of the neck may less commonly be involved in melasma.
 Rarely, melasma may occur on other body parts like the forearms.
 One study confirmed the occurrence of melasma on the forearms of people being given progesterone.
 This was a unique pattern seen in a Native American study.

 Melasma is readily diagnosed by recognizing the typical appearance of brown skin patches on the face.
 Dermatologists are physicians who specialize in skin disorders and often diagnose melasma by visually examining the skin.
 A black light or Wood's light (340-400 nm) can assist in diagnosing melasma, although is not essential for diagnosis.

 Many types and strengths of chemical peels are available for different skin types.
 The type of peel should be tailored for each individual and selected by the physician.
 In treating melasma, 30%-70% glycolic acid peels are very common.
 Various combinations, including a mix of 10% glycolic acid and 2% HQ, can be used to treat melasma.

-Microdermabrasion utilizes vacuum suction and an abrasive material like fine diamond chips or aluminum oxide crystals to exfoliate the top layers of the skin.
+Microdermabrasion utilizes vacuum suction and abrasive material like fine diamond chips or aluminum oxide crystals to exfoliate the top layers of the skin.
 The vacuum pressure is adjusted depending on the sensitivity and tolerance of the skin.
 Typical microdermabrasion sessions can last anywhere from a few minutes to one hour.
 Minimal to no recovery time is needed after microdermabrasion.
 Microdermabrasion techniques can improve melasma, but dramatic results are not generally seen or expected after one or two treatments.
-Multiple treatments in combination with sunscreen and other creams yield best results.
+Multiple treatments in combination with sunscreen and other creams yield the best results.

 There is no guarantee that melasma will be improved with these procedures.
 In some cases, if treatments are too harsh or abrasive, melasma can be induced or worsen.
 Additionally, these procedures are almost always considered cosmetic and may not be covered by medical insurance providers.